sumir0/cu0/reference.md

 _Parameters_

-stackSize is the size of a stack to be allocated in bytes
+stack_size is the size of a stack to be allocated in bytes

 _Returns_